Russian imperialism: Russian overseas expansion

 Eastwards expansion was followed by the Russian colonization of North America across the Pacific Ocean.
 Russian promyshlenniki (trappers and hunters) quickly developed the maritime fur trade, which instigated several conflicts between the Aleuts and Russians in the 1760s.
 By the late 1780s, trade relations had opened with the Tlingits, and in 1799 the Russian-American Company (RAC) was formed in order to monopolize the fur trade, also serving as an imperialist vehicle for the Russification of Alaska Natives.

 The Russian Empire also acquired the island of Sakhalin which was turned into one of history's largest prison colonies.
 Initially, Russian maritime incursions into the waters surrounding Hokkaido began in the late eighteenth century, spurring Japan to map and explore its northern island surroundings.
 Sakhalin had been inhabited by indigenous peoples including Ainu, Uilta, and Nivkh, despite the island nominally paying tribute to the Qing dynasty.
 After Russia acquired Manchuria from the Qing in the 1858 Treaty of Aigun, they also acquired from the Qing, a nominal claim to Sakhalin across the strait.
 With the earlier 1855 Treaty of Shimoda, a joint settler colony of both Russian and Japanese was temporarily created, despite conflicts.
-However with the 1875 Treaty of Saint Petersburg the Russian Empire was granted Sakhalin in exchange for Japan gaining the Kuril Islands.
+However, with the 1875 Treaty of Saint Petersburg the Russian Empire was granted Sakhalin in exchange for Japan gaining the Kuril Islands.

 The furthest Russian colonies were in Fort Elizavety and Fort Alexander, Russian forts on the Hawaiian Islands, built in the early 19th century by the Russian-American Company as the result of an alliance with High Chief Kaumualiʻi, as well as in Sagallo, a short-lived Russian settlement established in 1889 on the Gulf of Tadjoura in French Somaliland (modern-day Djibouti).
 The Russians were forced to evacuate Sagallo after a French invasion.
 The southernmost settlement established in North America was at Fort Ross, California.

+The desire of particular Russian rulers to secure warm water ports and access to the open sea has at times been associated with Russian expansionism.
+Such an objective fueled Peter the Great's desire to secure access to the Baltic Sea, to develop Russian navigation in the Arctic and to build the Russian Navy.
+It was also a component of Catherine the Great's Greek Project which envisaged securing Russian access to the Turkish Straits.
+It also fueled Russia's later drive to develop its access to the Pacific Ocean.
+These objectives were not ones that were consistently pursued by Russian governments.
+However, when they were pursued they often brought Russia into conflict with neighbouring states and other Great Powers.